 Description

-“Social Isolatr” is a Google Chrome / Firefox / Safari extension and artwork by Jonah Brucker-Cohen and Sam Beller that only allows you to share things on social media sites if certain conditions are met relating to your social status.
+“Social Isolatr” is a Google Chrome / Firefox / Safari extension and artwork that only allows you to share things on social media sites if certain conditions are met relating to your social status.
 For example, if you do not have enough friends on Facebook, then you will not be able to share anything.
 The project centers on our ability to gather friends but our inability to maintain those friendships over time.
 “Social Isolatr” imposes constraints on each user based on their activity on a specified social network.
 The project invites developers to create new “Conditions” that would work with the extension.

 Collaborator